Skip to content

 Generalized Linear Models (GLMs)

 In a simple linear model, we expect the response variable varies in a linear fashion.
-That is, some constant amount of change in XX leads to a constant change in YY.
-We also need those two variables to be continuous and theoretically unbounded.
+That is, a constant amount of change in the predictor variable (X) leads to a constant amount of change in the response variable (Y).
+We also need those two variables to be continuous and can take any value, without strict upper or lower limits.
 But this is not always how real data behave!!
 For example, let’s think about species richness.
 This is a zero-bounded integer value (not continuous!), but we are likely very interested in species richness for a variety of questions.
 Additionally, what about trying to model presence/absence data?
 Say we wanted to come up with a model for which the response variable is the presence or absence of a gene mutation in a lab rat?
 These two examples are not well described by a “continuous linear variable”.
 What to do!!
 We shall simply abandon the linear model 🙂

 The generalized linear model is the more flexible and useful big brother of the simple linear regression.
 It still uses regression techniques (i.e. fitting a line to some data), and often also uses a version of least squares methods, but adds a bit more complexity to the equation (literally and figuratively!).